pi-hole/docs/docs/guides/webserver/nginx.md

 ### Notes & Warnings

 - **This is an unsupported configuration created by the community**
-- Replace the PHP version in the instructions below with the version installed/available in your OS and version.
-    - **Tip:** Run `sudo apt list | grep php[0-9]` to see the version available in your repo.
-Add the `--installed` flag after `list` to see what's currently installed.
-- The `php8.2-sqlite3` package must be installed otherwise Networking and Querying will throw an error that it can't access the database.
+- The `php-sqlite3` package must be installed otherwise Networking and Querying will throw an error that it can't access the database.

 ### Basic requirements

 1. Stop default lighttpd

     ```bash
-    service lighttpd stop
+    systemctl stop lighttpd
     ```

 2. Install necessary packages

     ```bash
-    apt-get -y install nginx php8.2-fpm php8.2-cgi php8.2-xml php8.2-sqlite3 php8.2-intl apache2-utils
+    apt-get -y install nginx php-fpm php-cgi php-xml php-sqlite3 php-intl apache2-utils
     ```

 3. Disable lighttpd at startup